 Our program emphasizes community-based and community-engaged research consistent with UofSC’s designation by Carnegie Foundation for the Advancement of Teaching for its commitment to community engagement activities.
 We define health along a broad continuum of mental and physical well being that extends beyond the simple absence of pathology or disease.
 Our program places a particular focus on understanding the role of environmental influences on psychological well being, in part because of community psychology’s focus on the social causes of stress.
 We consider the integration of cultural factors into research and applied practice to be critical to the future of our nation’s health.

 The goal of the Doctoral Program in Clinical-Community Psychology is to educate doctoral students as clinical-community scientists who are prepared to work in a range of roles and contexts.
 Students who wish to focus on applied practice work without a strong grounding in scientific approaches to their work are not likely to be satisfied in our program.
 Our training model provides: (a) training in research and research methods that help inform the planning or delivery of psychosocial interventions and (b) knowledge of how to develop and implement applied practices that are contextually appropriate and grounded in empirical science.
 Our program exists in the context of UofSC as a Carnegie I Research Institution for its high research productivity and a Department of Psychology that is consistently one of the top departments on campus for extramural research funding.
-Admissions Criteria.
-Apply to the program.»
+Objectives for Our Training.

 Scientific Principles and Approaches